 Meeting was called to order at 6:00 PM.
 There was no Public Comment.

 Discussion of the 2017-2018 proposed budget: Work began with the General Fund Budget, through the Assessor Cost Center.
-Discussion included wages and various expenditure items.
+Discussion included wages and various expenditure items, which would include a list from each board member of how their job has changed over the years, a job role task review.
 Work on the General Fund will continue at the next Budget Workshop, February 15, 2018.

 Board Commentary: There was none.